 During pregnancy, your body goes through some tremendous changes.
 During this time, you need special care to help you feel good and prepare for a positive birth experience.
 Our chiropractors are trained in specialized techniques that can help you safely and gently through common issues such as back pain, sciatica, and pelvic pain.
 Being certified in the Webster Technique, we can be helpful in breech presentation as a result of improper pelvic positioning, as well as reducing labour time and easing delivery.

 Recovering from birth isn’t always easy, especially since you now have a little one to take care of all day and night.
 The constant stress on your back, neck and shoulders can be alleviated with chiropractic care, and in our family-friendly environment, you can always feel comfortable taking care of yourself with your little one right by your side.

-Dr. Sarah Wild is certified as a Pre- and Post-natal Fitness Specialist and teaches a weekly Fitness For Moms class located at Crossfit Ptbo.
+Dr. Sarah Wild and Dr. Sarah Campbell are trained in Pre- and Post-natal Fitness and teach a weekly Fitness For Moms class located at Crossfit Ptbo.
 The class is designed to guide women through a safe return to exercise after pregnancy, with special instruction in pelvic floor and core rehabilitation.
 The class is a relaxed but productive environment, whereas you can feel comfortable looking after your baby’s needs while you learn to exercise safely again.

 To find out more, contact firstname.lastname@example.org

 Gentle, safe and effective treatment for little ones

 Through advanced training with the International Chiropractic Pediatric Association, our chiropractors have learned how to help parents with the health and comfort of their little ones.
 As parents, we know how important it is to choose interventions that are gentle, safe, effective, and have no side effects, which is why we love that chiropractic can be helpful in alleviating symptoms of many common childhood conditions, such as colic, fussiness, reflux, asthma, constipation and ear infections..